Council of Governors

-They meet six times a year in public which Trust members are welcome to observe.
+They meet four times a year in public which Trust members are welcome to observe.
+They also meet twice a year with the Trust Board.

 For more information on all the Trust's governors visit the meet your governor page.